-All users of the NEDS must take the on-line HCUP Data Use Agreement (DUA) training course, and read and sign a Data Use Agreement.
+All users of the NEDS must complete the on-line Data Use Agreement (DUA) training, sign a Data Use Agreement, and send a copy to AHRQ.

-Authorized users of HCUP data agree to the following restrictions: ‡
+Authorized users of HCUP data agree to the following limitations:

-- Will not use the data for any purpose other than research or aggregate statistical reporting. - Will not re-release any data to unauthorized users. - Will not redistribute HCUP data by posting on any Website or other publicallyaccessible online repository. - Will not identify or attempt to identify any individual, including by the use of vulnerability analysis or penetration testing.
-Methods that could be used to identify individuals directly or indirectly shall not be disclosed or published. - Will not publish information that could identify individual establishments (e.g., hospitals) and will not contact establishments. - Will not use the data concerning individual establishments for commercial or competitive purposes involving those establishments, and will not use the data to determine rights, benefits, or privileges of individual establishments. - Will not use data elements from the proprietary severity adjustment software packages (3M APR-DRGs, HSS APS-DRGs, and Thomson Reuters Disease Staging) for any commercial purpose or to disassemble, decompile, or otherwise reverse engineer the proprietary software. - Will acknowledge in reports that data from the "Healthcare Cost and Utilization Project (HCUP)" were used, including names of the specific databases used for analysis. - Will acknowledge that risk of individual identification of persons is increased when observations (i.e., individual discharge records) in any given cell of tabulated data is less than or equal to 10.
+- Will not use the data for any purpose other than research or aggregate statistical reporting. - Will not re-release any data to unauthorized users. - Will not identify or attempt to identify any individual.
+Will not report any statistics where the number of observations (i.e., individual discharge records) in any given cell of tabulated data is less than or equal to 10. - Will not link HCUP data to data from another source that identifies individuals. - Will not report information that could identify individual establishments (e.g., hospitals). - Will not use the data concerning individual establishments for commercial or competitive purposes involving those establishments. - Will not use the data to determine rights, benefits, or privileges of individual establishments. - Will not identify or attempt to identify any establishment when its identity has been concealed on the database. - Will not contact establishments included in the data. - Will not attribute to data contributors any conclusions drawn from the data. - Must acknowledge the "Healthcare Cost and Utilization Project, (HCUP)," as described in the Data Use Agreement, in reports.